How do we maintain our balance?

-Even more importantly make sure that your bones are adequately dense, so that they do not break if and when you do fall.
+Even more importantly make sure that your bones are adequately dense so that they do not break if you fall.
 This can be done by measuring the bone density using a test called a DEXA scan.

 The medical term for less dense bones is “Osteoporosis”.
 Bones can be made denser and stronger by giving you medications.

 Dr. Kharkar is a Neurologist, Epilepsy specialist & Parkinson’s disease specialist in Mumbai, Maharashtra, India.